logo

 Who decides how the levy money is invested?

-Our board, made up of five farmer-elected and three independent directors, decides how DairyNZ invests the levy money each year.
-This decision-making is supported by the advice of DairyNZ’s senior leadership team and is based on the DairyNZ Strategy.
+Our Board, made up of five farmer-elected and three independent directors, approves how DairyNZ invests the levy money each year.
+The annual plan is informed and aligned to the DairyNZ Strategy.

-During April and May all dairy farmers who pay a levy on milksolids had the opportunity to vote on whether a levy on milksolids is continued.
+During 2020 all dairy farmers who paid a levy on milksolids had the opportunity to vote on whether a levy on milksolids is continued.

 The 2020 levy results: